Last updated on October 31st, 2017. Posted in Web Design For Business.

 To download a file: Just do the opposite to the above—navigate to and select the file that you want to download in the right-hand pane (don’t forget, the right-hand pane displays your live web server).
 Next, click the green Download arrow that appears on the vertical separator between the left and right window panes.
 The file will be downloaded to the directory that’s currently displayed in the left-hand pane.
 And, just as before, you can download multiple files at once.

-Deleting, creating folders, and other tasks: It’s easiest to summarize other common tasks together.
-All you need to do is simply right-click on a file in either the left or right window pane.
-In the context-senstive menu that appears, you’ll see all sorts of commands for common tasks—deleting, renaming, cutting, and so on.
+Deleting, creating folders, and other tasks: If you want to do things like delete files, create a new folder directory, and so on, all you need to do is simply right-click on a file in either the left or right window pane.
+In the context-sensitive menu that appears, you’ll see all sorts of commands for common tasks—deleting, renaming, cutting, and so on.
 Create Directory, Copy URL, and Properties are a few other handy commands.

 What’s great about FireFTP is it will store the FTP information for you.
 In fact, you can even store information for several websites.
 To connect to your website the next time you launch FireFTP, all you need to do is select the website from the drop-down menu in the top-left corner, and then click Connect.
 That’s it.